 - 1. Place the handlebars in a straight-ahead position. - 2.
 With only vehicle weight compressing the suspension, measure 10 inches (25.4 cm) forward from the center of the ski mounting bolt.
 See illustration.
 At this point, measure between the skis.
 This is measurement X. - 3.
 Perform the same measurement rearward from the center of the ski mounting bolt.
 This is measurement Y. - 4.
 The X measurement should be 1/8-1/4 inch (3-6 mm) greater than the Y measurement.
-If the skis are misaligned, see your dealer for alignment correction as camber adjustment may also be affected.

-Steering System Ski Skags
+MAINTENANCE Steering System Ski Skags